-Last week we paid a visit to Keary’s Renault for an E.V. education evening, for the (not so new) Renault Zoe.
-It’s worth remembering the Zoe is five years in Ireland this month, and yet most of us are uninitiated on the subject of zero emission cars.
+On the 26th April we paid a visit to Keary’s Renault for an E.V. education evening, for the (not so new) Renault Zoe.
+It’s worth remembering the Zoe is five years in Ireland and yet most of us are uninitiated on the subject of zero emission cars.

 ‘Range anxiety doesn’t come in to it’ says Jeremy Warnock, Product Manager at Renault Ireland.
 Bold statement, given range limitations is the biggest qualm surrounding EV ownership.
 Dan Cronin (sales at Keary’s Renault) nods in profuse agreement, ‘I charge my Zoe twice a week’.
 With a claimed 317km (WLTP) range the Zoe currently holds the title as the most affordable long range EV on the market.
 But why haven’t we adopted it?
 The electric motor provides more torque than an equivalent city car to clamber up Patrick’s Hill, over the cobbles on barrack street and squeeze through never ending multi story car parks.
 Shouldn’t there be thousands of Zoe’s whizzing throughout the streets of Cork?

 Well, for us ‘uninitiated’, myself included, we arecontemplating EVs with a fossil fuel mindset.
 Which is understandable, considering standing on a greasy forecourt ishow we’ve fuelled our cars for a hundred years.
 A 5-minutesplash and dash at the pumps doesn’t come close to the 6/7 hour charge over night on a standard domestic plug.
 And you might just make it to Dublin with a full charge, (depending how many lorries you can tailgate to break the slipstream on the M8).